 Unlike other psychotherapies where you are encouraged to talk freely, in a Cognitive Behavioural Therapy session the client and therapist work together to identify how the client habitually thinks about themselves, the world and other people and how this influences their emotions and actions.

-Overall, the number of sessions you need will depend on your individual problems and objectives.
+Overall, the number of sessions you need will depend on your individual problems and objectives, although we do recommend at least a minimum of six sessions.

 What are the Benefits?